vectordotdev/vector/website/docs/reference/sinks/aws_s3.md

 <Field
   common={true}
   defaultValue={null}
-  enumValues={{"text":"Each event is encoded into text via the `message` key and the payload is new line delimited.","ndjson":"Each event is encoded into JSON and the payload is new line delimited."}}
+  enumValues={{"ndjson":"Each event is encoded into JSON and the payload is new line delimited.","text":"Each event is encoded into text via the `message` key and the payload is new line delimited."}}
-  examples={["text","ndjson"]}
+  examples={["ndjson","text"]}
   groups={[]}
   name={"codec"}
   path={"encoding"}